top of page

 Joyful students at PEAK Theatre Arts

-1. What does it look like at PEAK Theatre Arts?
+1. What does it look like at Peak Theatre Arts?

-At PEAK, joy is at the heart of everything we do—from warm-up games to final performances.
+At Peak, joy is at the heart of everything we do—from warm-up games to final performances.
 Here's how we intentionally create joyful spaces:

 • We begin each session with inclusive rituals and energizing games